 Bio

-Susan has taught singing workshops at several conferences and camps, including NSAI's Songposium, Puget Sound Guitar Workshop, SERFA, and California Coast Music Camp
+Susan has taught singing workshops at many conferences and camps, including NSAI's Songposium, Puget Sound Guitar Workshop, SERFA, and California Coast Music Camp

-Susan is also a singer and songwriter: "A commanding, soulful voice" said the New Yorker—"A wonderful singer" said the East Bay Express—"Arrow-pure vocals" said In Pittsburg.
+Susan is also a singer, songwriter, and composer: "A commanding, soulful voice" said the New Yorker—"A wonderful singer" said the East Bay Express—"Arrow-pure vocals" said In Pittsburg.
 Her former band Susan's Room released five albums.
-Susan has recorded five solo albums: You Can Close Your Eyes (a lullaby album), Release, Swimmer, Loop de Loop, and her newest album 13 Women.
+Susan has recorded five solo albums: You Can Close Your Eyes (a lullaby album), Release, Swimmer, Loop de Loop, 13 Women, and her newest album Now I'm a Kite.
 Susan's songs have been recorded by the Four Bitchin' Babes, The Irrationals, Renee Hayes, The Viper Creek Band, and many other artists.
-Susan was born and raised in Berkeley, California, lived in Nashville for almost twenty years, and now lives in Bend, Oregon.
+Her choral version of her song “A Wave That Rocks Me” was performed by the Zia Singers in Jan 2026.
+Susan was born and raised in Berkeley, California, lived in Nashville for almost twenty years, and now lives in Santa Fe, NM.

 Susan's artist bio is here.